Hazards of Christmas Decorations for Pets

 Including the Not So Obvious Ones

-The Christmas and holiday season is upon us.
+The Christmas and holiday season is upon us once again.
 If you’re like many, there are time honored traditions visible in most corners of your home.
 From the fresh cut Christmas tree to the twinkly lights to the masses of sweet confections (you may want to check out our article on Holiday Foods for Pets).
 It’s an exciting time for all of us.
-Not unlike having a toddler in the house, extra precautions are needed.
+Not unlike having a toddler in the house, extra precautions are needed with your pets.
 The hazards of Christmas decorations for pets may not be immediately obvious.
-With a little preparation and consideration this holiday season is sure to be festive.
+With a little preparation and consideration this holiday season is sure to be festive and accident free.

 Dangers of a Christmas Tree